MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 # Symbolic AI

 Contrary to the before mentioned approaches, symbolic AI uses logical deduction instead of numerical processing to arrive at decisions.
-If neural nets and decision-trees learning from data can be called building \emph{experience}, then an inference engine deducting from rules can be called building \emph{expertise}.
+If neural nets and decision-trees learning from data can be called building *experience*, then an inference engine deducting from rules can be called building *expertise*.
 A good tutorial can be found here: \href{codeproject.com/Articles/179375/Man-Marriage-and-Machine-Adventures-in-Artificia}{codeproject.com}.
 A inference engine can do the following:

 	- Learning: